Matilda Widegren

-Maria Matilda Aurora Widegren (1863–1938) was an enterprising Swedish educator who is now remembered above all for her efforts as a peace activist.
-A delegate for Sweden at the 1915 International Congress of Women held in The Hague, she helped to establish the resulting Swedish branch of the International League for Peace and Freedom (WILPF), serving as president from 1919 to 1934.
+Maria Matilda Aurora Widegren (1863–1938) was a Swedish educator and peace activist.
+A delegate for Sweden at the 1915 International Congress of Women held in The Hague, she helped establish the Swedish branch of the International League for Peace and Freedom, serving as president from 1919 to 1934.
 She was active in other peace organizations, becoming a board member of the Nordic Teachers Peace Association, chair of Swedish School Peace Union (Svenska skolornas fredsförbund) and a council member of the Nordic Association for International Cooperation on Peace (Nordiska föreningen mellanfolkligt samarbete för fred).